johnfrenchxyz/UGA/CAES/README.md

 #CAES To Do List

-## Notes from meeting (6/9/16)

-- Sidenav vs Breakcrumbs - get William Vencill for user test
+##In Progress:
 - Ask William about the campuses students alumni menu on departmental pages.

-##In Progress:
 - Try to make our own "Donate Now" Button.
 - Events Sidebar - add "full date" below the location
 - Calendar Page - add pagination to event list component